-Why aren't Cubs making excuses for Yu Darvish the way they did Jake Arrieta?
+Why aren't Cubs making excuses for Yu Darvish the way they did for Jake Arrieta?

 He said what needed to be said! they crowed.

-You know, sort of like Miguel Montero did with Arrieta last season, right before the Cubs traded the catcher for being too outspoken.
+You know, sort of like Miguel Montero did with Arrieta last season, right before the Cubs traded him for being too outspoken.

-Montero didn’t like that the Nationals had stolen seven bases in a game, and he let reporters know afterward that Arrieta’s slow delivery – not the catcher’s arm — was the cause.
+Montero didn’t like that the Nationals had stolen seven bases in a game, and he let reporters know afterward that Arrieta’s slow delivery was the cause.

 ‘‘It really sucked because the stolen bases go to me, and when you really look at it, the pitcher doesn’t give me any time,’’ he said. ‘‘Simple as that.’’

-The Cubs traded him to Toronto soon after because, they said, they were trying to improve the clubhouse culture.
+The Cubs traded him to the Blue Jays soon after because, they said, they were trying to improve the clubhouse culture.
 In other words, Montero was selfish.
 Perhaps, but he was also correct in his assessment of Arrieta’s slow delivery, which the pitcher later acknowledged.

 It always amuses me how storylines in sports are massaged by athletes, coaches, general managers and teams for their best interests.
-For example, new Bears coach Matt Nagy is the breath of fresh air that was sorely missing with fired coach John Fox, who had been the law-and-order answer to the kooky Marc Trestman, who was an innovative upgrade to the sedate Lovie Smith.
+For example, new Bears coach Matt Nagy is the breath of fresh air that was missing with fired coach John Fox, who had been the law-and-order answer to the kooky Marc Trestman, who was an innovative upgrade to the sedate Lovie Smith.

-And Contreras is simply taking the next step in his development as a catcher.
+And Contreras simply is taking the next step in his development as a catcher.
 That’s the 10-ton narrative, and just try moving it.

 Darvish deserves better than the treatment he received Saturday.
 He was a star when the Cubs signed him.
-Four starts into his Chicago career, nothing has changed, except how the club has decided to deal with one specific player.
+Four starts into his Chicago career, nothing has changed, except how the team has decided to deal with one specific player.
 Strange.

 Sun-Times sports columnists Rick Morrissey and Rick Telander are co-hosts of a new podcast called “The Two Ricks: Unfiltered.”
 Don’t miss their candid, amusing takes on everything from professional teams tanking to overzealous sports parents and more.
-Download and subscribe for free on Apple Podcasts and Google Play, or via RSS feed.
+Download and subscribe for free on Apple Podcasts and Google Play or via RSS feed.